keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 It will be built regularly and can be easily accessed.

-* build: on each push to `main` with documentation changes
+* build: on each push to `main` with documentation changes from a user's local branch, from the github editor, or from codespaces
 * build-environment: main
 * config folder: [main](./config/staging/)